 PRO TIP: Do not convert all of your money.
 Before paying for something in CUC, ask if they accept USD (or Euros) and at what exchange rate.
 If they do accept your currency, it’s most likely at a 1:1 rate- saving you the astronomical fee.

 Perhaps, it doesn’t sound ridiculous, but as a mom of then one-year-old twins back in the US, I needed to see them.
 Unfortunately, the connection is pretty slow, so FaceTime cut in and out.
-Honestly, I think if I didn’t have the boys and I was still on #baecation, I wouldn’t have mind the limited and slow internet.
+Honestly, I think if I didn’t have the boys and I was on a couples trip, I wouldn’t have minded the limited and slow internet.

 Is It Okay To Travel To Cuba with Toddlers?